mbrambilla72/hassio-bluetti-bt/README.md

 ### Available controls:
 If enabled in the Integration options (you need to reload the integration if you change this option):
 AC and DC outputs

+## fork.1 Changes

+### Reliable BLE connection

+Home Assistant emits a warning if `BleakClient.connect()` is called directly:

+"BleakClient.connect() called without bleak-retry-connector.
+For reliable connection establishment, use bleak_retry_connector.establish_connection()."

+This integration now uses `bleak-retry-connector` to establish BLE connections with retry and service cache.
+This reduces transient connection failures and improves stability.

+### Reloading the integration

+The integration now supports reloading from the Home Assistant UI.
+This allows you to:

+- Apply configuration changes without restarting Home Assistant
+- Reconnect to the device if connection issues occur
+- Update the integration after changing options

+To reload the integration:

+1. Go to **Settings** ? **Devices & Services**
+2. Find the **Bluetti BT** integration
+3. Click the three dots menu (?)
+4. Select **Reload**

+The integration will cleanly disconnect from the device, unload all entities, and then reconnect with the current configuration.

+## fork.2 Changes

+This fork iteration focuses on Bluetooth connection stability and clearer diagnostics:

+### Fixes & Improvements
+* Fixed persistent connection not recovering after device power cycle by fully resetting notification handler state on reconnect.
+* Converted transient polling timeouts into warnings (instead of errors) to reduce log noise when device is temporarily unreachable.
+* Added consistent debug logging when specific field data is missing (sensors, binary_sensors, switches).
+* Unified availability handling: entities now properly go unavailable on BLE disconnect in persistent mode and recover automatically.

+### Notes
+If you use Bluetooth proxies and see repeated Bleak errors about connection slots, consider adding another proxy closer to the device.
+Occasional timeout warnings are expected if the station is sleeping or powered off.

+### Upgrade Guidance
+No configuration changes required.
+A simple reload (or restart) applies the new behavior.
+Persistent connection mode is now recommended if you prefer faster recovery after power cycles.

+## fork.3 Changes

+Added AC2P support.
+Sensors only, no controls.